cchitsiang/awesome-stars/README.md

 - [Kaiyiwing/qwerty-learner](https://github.com/Kaiyiwing/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is an open-source, end-to-end encrypted platform for secret management: sync secrets across your team/infrastructure and prevent secret leaks.
 - [tomoyanakano/shopify-app-template-node-typescript](https://github.com/tomoyanakano/shopify-app-template-node-typescript) - 🧩 Shopify App Template with Typescript
-- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
 - [FuelLabs/fuels-ts](https://github.com/FuelLabs/fuels-ts) - Fuel Network Typescript SDK
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama, Falcon, Azure AI) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community. ⭐️ You can star to support our work!
-- [antfu/eslint-config](https://github.com/antfu/eslint-config) - Anthony's ESLint config presets
 - [a16z-infra/companion-app](https://github.com/a16z-infra/companion-app) - AI companions with memory: a lightweight stack to create and host your own AI companions
 - [vercel/platforms](https://github.com/vercel/platforms) - A full-stack Next.js app with multi-tenancy and custom domain support.
 Built with Next.js App Router and the Vercel Domains API.
 - [gibbok/typescript-book](https://github.com/gibbok/typescript-book) - The Concise TypeScript Book: A Concise Guide to Effective Development in TypeScript.
 Free and Open Source.